krunalgedia/krunalgedia.github.io/README.md

 • A Seasoned Data Scientist, ML Engineer, Cloud Enthusiast, and Passionate Consultant with 5+ years of experience in deriving valuable insights from complex data using statistical and ML tools in large international teams.

-• A calm, committed, open-minded, and focused individual with a can-do mindset looking for real-world exciting challenges and collaborations.
+• A calm, committed, open-minded, resilient, and focused individual with a will-do-it mindset looking for real-world exciting challenges and collaborations.

 **Tech Skills:**